rjeli/v8-experiments/README.md

 v8/log: hello from entry.js
 v8/include: tonal.min.js
 v8/log: a4 midi is: 69
+v8/log: A
+v8/log: an async function
-entry.js result: and this is the returned value. the interval 5P spans 7 semitones done
+v8/log: if async works, i will be between A and B. probably. v8/log: B entry.js result: and this is the returned value. now back in c++, the interval 5P spans 7 semitones done
 ```